Table of Contents

 Traditional Floor Construction Inspections are Outdated

 Manual inspections with level, straightedge rulers, total stations, or similar methods require a lot of time and resources and are often inaccurate or with sparse information.
-Things get even harder if a project must comply with strict international standards such as the DIN18202 for surface analysis, which require measurement of floor slabs in very specific ways.
+Things get even harder if a project must comply with strict standards such as the DIN18202 for surface analysis, which require measurement of floor slabs in very specific ways.

 Sounds familiar?
 Well, this problem is very common.